tgage211996/Project2_Hello_There/README.md

 # Project2_HelloThere

 ## Project Description
-This system allows for quick and effecient handling and viewing of expense reimbursement requests.
-Managers are able to view any submitted requests, and can filter those requests by a single employee or by pending status.
-Managers can also approve or deny any pending requests.
-Employees are able to submit new requests, and they are able to see the status of all of their previous requests.
+Hello There is a social media platform that allows for quick and efficient communication around the world.
+Users of Hello There are able to write posts, like posts, comment on posts, add friends, see what their friends are up to, and follow their favorite influencers as they share their stories with the world.

 ## Technologies Used
 * Java - version 1.8